jean-pierreBoth/MultiStochGrad.jl/README.md

 - For SCSG we ran the case with parameters (70, 0.02, 0.006, 0.1 )  corresponding to last line of first array of results.
 We had with 8 threads y=0.27 in 23.8 s , and with one thread we obtain y=0.27 in 40s, so the threading gives us less than a factor 2.

 - For SVRG we ran the case with parameters (50,1000, 0.05) corresponding to the first line of first array of result for SVRG.
 We had y=0.269 with 28s, and with one thread we need 72s.
-Here the treading give us a gain of 3.
+Here the threading give us a gain of 3.

 So SCSG  efficiency should be more evident on larger problems or with a lighter threading system.
 Recall